mateorodon/shopping_cart/README.md

 In the last weeks we have seen how to develop a simple web application with some of the most commonly used technologies nowadays, but this is just the beginning.
 During your career path you will face many different languages/technologies that you will have to learn and to apply.

-Also as technology continues to grow by leaps and bounds, the software development is scaling right along with it and new trends appear like Artificial Intelligence (AI), Blockchain Technology, etc..
+Also, as technology continues to grow by leaps and bounds, the software development is scaling right along with it and new trends appear like Artificial Intelligence (AI), Blockchain Technology, etc..

 So our big advice is to keep learning and keep your skills sharp!